sapegin/washingcode-book/manuscript/110_Other_techniques.md

 ### My approach to using third-party libraries

-I don’t have any strict rules on using third-party libraries versus in-house ones, and balance is important here: both have their place in our work.
+I don’t have any strict rules on using third-party libraries or in-house ones, and balance is important here: both have their place in our work.
 For me, the choice depends on the complexity of the function I need, the type of the project (personal or not), my experience with a particular library that may do what I need, and so on.

 I use [Lodash](https://lodash.com/) on most of my projects: it’s a hugely popular utility library for JavaScript that has lots of useful functions, and many developers have experience with it, so they’ll spend less time reading and understanding the code that uses these functions.